 Weekly Art Lessons A new artist is in town!
 Kate Langlais has been teaching for over 10 years and is now offering drawing and painting lessons at the PCA for ages 5-18.
 Lessons are $40 for an hour of individualized instruction per week.
 Art show opportunities will be offered several times throughout the year.
 Hour-long time slots are available on Mondays, Wednesdays, and Thursdays from 1:30-5:30.

 Painting with Kate: Painting Portraits

 Painting Portraits with Kate August 12th-15th 9am to noon.
 Member $84.00/ Non-Member $108.
 Supply fee $10.
+For kids who have completed grades K-5.
 What can we learn from a portrait?
 Learn to properly proportion a face, color theory and what colors you will use in your painting.
 Look at renaissance portraits, give yourself a renaissance sounding name and paint each other in this style.
 Create a Picasso portrait.
 Use a cubist perspective to consider facial parts from different angles.
 Study symbolism in portraits through Frida Kahlo.
 Think about places, experiences, feelings and things that you would like to express in your painting, then create a self portrait with symbolism from your own life.

 Painting with Kate: Painting Landscapes

 Painting Landscapes with Kate August 19th-22nd 9am-noon.
 Member $84.00/ Non-Member $108.
 Supply fee $10.
+For kids who have completed grades K-5.
 Start with color and color blending and paint a simple sunset.
 Create a monochromatic landscape, then play with shapes and shading a la Bob Ross.
 Examine the differences between a bold Van Gogh landscape and the surrealism of Dali.
 Study skyscapes and clouds, you can incorporate in your landscape masterpiece.